 Most releases of material by Finland's Demilich have been free from loudness war shenanigans.
 Their 20th anniversary compilation 20th Adversary of Emptiness, released in 2014, comes out to DR11 on CD, which is staggering for a death metal release these days.
-The LP version is presumably even better.
+(The LP version comes out to DR12).

 Wintersun's Time is another example of a modern metal album that was mastered at a decent level (again being DR8).

 My Bloody Valentine.
 Their concerts may be ear-splittingly loud, but their albums not so much.
 It probably came as a relief to millions of fans when MBV came in with actual dynamics (DR11, to be exact, which is almost unheard of for an album in 2013).
 The LP was mastered separately but still comes in with similar dynamics.

 Laura Marling's "A Creature I Don't Know" averted it narrowly, getting a DR10.
 That's pretty awesome, considering that her former boyfriend (and fellow folk singer) Marcus Mumford got a DR7 a year later for Babel.

 According to youtube, her record store single "To Be a Woman" got a DR13.
 Now THAT'S unheard of for a modern song.
 Kudos to Ethan Johns for mastering it really well, (whose own song Whip Poor Will has an DR11.)